vmware-archive/node-examples/put-get-remove/README.md

 Putting key 'foo' into region 'test' with the value 'bar' Getting value from region 'test' with key 'foo'.
 The expected value is going to be: 'bar' The value retrieved is: 'bar'
+Updating key 'foo' in region 'test' with the value 'candy' Getting value from region 'test' with key 'foo'.
+The expected value is going to be: 'candy' The value retrieved is: 'candy'
 Removing key 'foo' from region 'test'
 Getting value from region 'test' with key 'foo'.
 The expected value is going to be: null The value retrieved is: 'null'